aosabook/500lines/pedometer/chapter.md

 </html>
 ~~~~~~~

-The trials view first pulls in a stylesheet, styles.css.
+The `uploads` view first pulls in a stylesheet file, `styles.css`.
 The stylesheet, below, uses basic css for some minimal styling of our views.
-It's included in both the trials view, and the trial view which we'll see in the next route.
+It's included in both the `uploads` view, and the `upload` view which we'll see in the next route.

 ~~~~~~~
 table.summary {